-Under this branch, different pretext tasks collaborate in a way that other pretext tasks often serve the contrastive pretext task by creating more informative samples for contrast.
+To get comprehensive self-supervised signals, multiple self-supervised tasks collaborate to enhance the contrastive task by generating more informative samples under this branch.

-\textbf{CCL} \cite{bian2021contrastive} proposes a curriculum learning \cite{bengio2009curriculum} strategy to pre-train a Transformer-based model by linking a generative pretext task to a contrastive pretext task for sequential recommendation.
-Given a sequence, the generative task is for the masked-item-prediction.
-With the predicted probabilities, the method samples items to fill the masked part for sequence augmentations.
-Then these augmented sequences are fed to the contrastive task to be contrasted with the original sequence.
-According to the augmented sequences' ability to restore users' attribute information, they are divided into $N$ bins for an easy-to-difficult contrastive course arrangement.

-The predictive task can also serve the downstream contrastive task. \textbf{SEPT} \cite{yu2021kdd} is the first SSR model that unifies SSL and tri-training \cite{zhou2005tri} (a special type of semi-supervised learning) through a sample-based predictive task for social recommendation.
-It builds three graph encoders (one for recommendation) over three views with different social semantics and any two encoders can predict semantically similar samples for rest encoder.
-These samples are incorporated as supplementary positive self-supervision signals in the linked contrastive task to improve encoders.
-The improved encoders in turn recursively predict more informative samples. \textbf{COTREC} \cite{xia2021cotrec} follows the framework of SEPT and reduces the number of used encoders to two for session-based recommendation.
-The two encoders are built over two session-induced temporal graphs and iteratively predict samples to improve each other through the contrastive task.
-To prevent the mode collapse problem in two-encoder-based co-training \cite{blum1998combining}, it imposes a divergence constraint on the two encoders to keep them slightly different by exploiting adversarial examples \cite{kim2020adversarial}.
+\textbf{CCL} \cite{bian2021contrastive} proposes a pre-training strategy for a Transformer-based model by linking a generative pretext task with a contrastive pretext task for sequential recommendation.
+The generative task involves masked-item prediction, with the predicted probabilities used to augment the sequence for contrasting to the original sequence.
+The method uses a curriculum learning strategy to arrange the contrastive task from easy to difficult based on the augmented sequences' ability to restore users' attribute information. \textbf{SEPT} \cite{yu2021kdd} is the first SSR model to integrate SSL and tri-training \cite{zhou2005tri} through a sample-based predictive task for social recommendation.
+It builds three graph encoders over three views with different social semantics.
+The encoders can predict semantically similar samples for the other two encoders, which are then used as positive self-supervision signals in the contrastive task.
+The improved encoders recursively predict more informative samples. \textbf{COTREC} \cite{xia2021cotrec} follows the same framework as SEPT but reduces the number of encoders to two for session-based recommendation.
+The two encoders are built over two session-induced temporal graphs and iteratively predict samples to enhance each other through the contrastive task.
+To prevent the mode collapse problem, COTREC uses an adversarial approach to keep the two encoders distinct.